Fall 2020 CROWE Webinar Series

 featuring prominent economists

-Join us for our virtual Fall Webinar Series “Economic Issues in the 2020 Election and Beyond”, featuring prominent economists.
-The webinars will discuss the key economic issues facing the United States as we head into the 2020 election.
-Each program will feature discussions with the speakers and CROWE staff, and will also include a Q&A session which will include questions from the live chat.
-Please visit this site later for links to the join the webinar series.
-We look forward to your participation.
+Our virtual Fall Webinar Series “Economic Issues in the 2020 Election and Beyond”, featuring prominent economists discussed the key economic issues facing the United States as we head into the 2020 election.
+Each program featured discussions with the speakers and CROWE staff, and also included a live Q&A session.

 The webinar series’ schedule is given below.